5 Debugging Zig applications

 (unsigned char) $1 = '\x06'

 Now, on the next line of code, we are executing the add_and_increment() function once again.
 Why not step inside this function?
 Shall we?
 We can do that, by executing the s LLDB command.
-Notice in the example below that, after executing this command, we entered inside the context of the add_and_increment() function.
+Notice in the example below that, after executing this command, we have entered into the context of the add_and_increment() function.

 You can see in the output below that, the object sum stores the value \f, which represents the form feed character.
 This character in the ASCII table, corresponds to the hexadecimal value 0x0C, or, in decimal, the number 12.
 So, this means that the result of the expression a + b executed at line 5, resulted in the number 12.